 Carroll and his team received a list of best-in-class vendors from KPMG.
 “We narrowed the list down to three and had demos from each.
 Users couldn’t make up their minds, so we asked for a second round of demos,” says Carroll.
 “We were then down to two, but it was still neck and neck.
 Users said they wanted to use each application first before deciding.”

 The company ran a side-by-side comparison, giving 30 users the same accounts to reconcile in each solution.
 “We ran another survey after people had used both solutions, and the survey came back with 80% of people in favor of BlackLine,” says Carroll.

 Western Union rolled out Account Reconciliations over a period of four months.
-The company offered training through BlackLine’s university and did six webinars.
+The company offered training through BlackLine U and did six webinars.
 “Change management is key.
-Our users had selected BlackLine, so had they skin in the game.
-We had buy in before we rolled it out,” said Carroll.
+Our users had selected BlackLine, so they had skin in the game.
+We had buy-in before we rolled it out,” says Carroll.

 Instead of changing all accounts simultaneously, the company did a limited parallel run, adding 20 new accounts every month.
 “We were impressed by how well it went.
 I was expecting 12 months of grief.
 Four months in, we turned off the old system because users just started doing 100% of their reconciliations in BlackLine.”